Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 Hi folks!

 Today's post is a retrospective of some kind.
-I would like to gather some thoughts about living with the new parser that I wrote previously here: ...
+I would like to gather some thoughts about living with the new parser that I wrote for [JsonPath](https://github.com/joshbuddy/jsonpath/).

-Now, after little over a year, some interesting problems surfaced that I thought I'd share for people who also would like to endevour on this path.
+After a little over a year, some interesting problems surfaced that I thought I'd share for people who also would like to endevour on this path.
 Let's begin.

 # Previously

-About, almost two years ago, I took over managing / fixing / improving this ruby gem: [Json Parser](https://github.com/joshbuddy/jsonpath).
+About, two years ago, I took over managing / fixing / improving this ruby gem: [Json Parser](https://github.com/joshbuddy/jsonpath).
 It's a json parser in ruby.
-It was really poorly managed and maintained but the worst part of it was that it used `eval` in the background.
-It was a security rist to use this gem to it's full extent.
-Something had to be done about it.
+Amongst other problems, it used `eval` in the background to evaluate expressions.
+It was a security risk to use this gem to it's full extent.
+Something had to be done about that.

-I proceeded to write a semi-language parser which replaced eval which can be found here: [Parser](https://github.com/joshbuddy/jsonpath/blob/master/lib/jsonpath/parser.rb).
-The basic intention was to replace the basics of the eval behaviour, thus it was lacking some serious logic.
+I proceeded to write a semi-language parser which replaced eval that can be found here: [Parser](https://github.com/joshbuddy/jsonpath/blob/master/lib/jsonpath/parser.rb).
+The basic intention was to replace the bare minimum of the eval behaviour, thus it was lacking some serious logic.
 That got put into it as time went by.

-This is a one year retrospect on living with a self-written parser.
+This is a one year retrospective on living with a self-written parser.
 Enjoy some of the quirks I faced while writing it.

 # AST

 AST is short for [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 It's a datastructure that is ideal for representing and parsing language syntax.
 All major lexers use some kind of AST in the background like this old Ruby language parser gem: [Whitequark Parser](https://github.com/whitequark/parser).
-This parser is used by projects like Rubocop and line coverage reports and various others.
-It's applicate is not trivial right out of the box.
+This parser is used by projects like Rubocop and line coverage reports.
+It's usage is not trivial right out of the box.
 But as you move along you get a firm grasp of it's power.

-I decided to not use that parser a year ago mainly because I thought it's too much for what I'm trying to replace.
+I decided to not use that parser a year ago mainly because I thought it's too much for what I'm trying to accomplish.
 Maybe I was right, maybe not.
-I tried to apply an AST with Parser recently.
-Maybe the next post will be how to apply it to a complex parser where there needs to be an evaluation output.
+I tried to play with Parser recently but it's none trivial nature and lack of documentation makes it cumbersome to use.

 # The first problems

 What was then the first trouble that arrose after I replaced eval?
 The parser back then was dumbed down a lot.
 The very first problem I faced was a simple infinite loop.
-The parser works like a simple lexer.
+The parser works like a lexer.
 It identifies tokens of certain type and tries to parse them into variables.
 This lexing had an error.

 ~~~ruby
 -        elsif t = scanner.scan(/(\s+)?'?(\w+)?[.,]?(\w+)?'?(\s+)?/) # @TODO: At this point I should trim somewhere...